c2-d2/postpandemic/README.md

 https://www.medrxiv.org/content/10.1101/2020.03.04.20031112v1

 ## Description
 Generates simulated prevalence of HCoV-OC43, HCoV-HKU1, and SARS-CoV-2 in temperate regions, accounting for seasonal variation in transmission and cross-immunity.
-Code is implemented in _Mathematica_
+Code is implemented in _Mathematica_.

 ## License